azure-ad-b2c/unit-tests/claims-transformation/string/readme.md

 - **ExperimentalTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile renders the `string1` and `string2` claims with default values (you can change the values).
 Select the type of the comparison *equal*, or *not equal*.
 Then, select *Continue* to run the validation technical profiles.
 - **ExperimentalValidation-Equal** - [claims transformation](https://docs.microsoft.com/azure/active-directory-b2c/claims-transformation-technical-profile) type of [validation technical profile](https://docs.microsoft.com/azure/active-directory-b2c/validation-technical-profile).
 This validation technical profile invokes the **CheckStrings-Equal** claims transformation, which checks if the claims are equal.
 - **ExperimentalValidation-NotEqual** - [claims transformation](https://docs.microsoft.com/azure/active-directory-b2c/claims-transformation-technical-profile) type of [validation technical profile](https://docs.microsoft.com/azure/active-directory-b2c/validation-technical-profile).
-This validation technical profile invokes the **CheckStrings-NotEqual** claims transformation, which checks if the claims are not equal.
+This validation technical profile invokes the **CheckStrings-NotEqual** claims transformation, which checks if the claims aren't equal.
 - **ResultTechnicalProfile** - [self-asserted](https://docs.microsoft.com/azure/active-directory-b2c/self-asserted-technical-profile) technical profile.
 This technical profile shows the `result` of this unit test.
 - **CheckStrings-Equal** claims transformation - strings equal unit test.
 - **CheckStrings-NotEqual** claims transformation - strings not equal unit test.